ja11sop/cuppa/README.md

 # construct

-A simple, extensible build system based as a *site_scons* site directory for [Scons](http://www.scons.org/). **construct** is designed to leverage the capabilities of Scons while allowing developers to focus on the task of describing what needs to be built.
+A simple, extensible build system packaged as a *site_scons* site directory for [Scons](http://www.scons.org/). **construct** is designed to leverage the capabilities of Scons while allowing developers to focus on the task of describing what needs to be built.
 In general **construct** supports `make` like usage on the command-line.
 That is developers can simply write:

 ```sh
 scons -D